AlyaaBah/-Smart-Eaes-/README.md

 - LEDs (3 units for lighting indicators)
 - External Power Supply

-> *Note: Temperature sensor and second ultrasonic sensor were not used in the final implementation.*

 ## Software Architecture
 - **Programming Language**: C++ via Arduino IDE